-Research areas include polymer self-assembly, complex coacervation, biomimetic microenvironments, thermostable protein formulations.
+Research areas include polymer self-assembly, complex coacervation, biomimetic microenvironments, thermostable vaccine formulations.

 Research in the Perry Lab utilizes self-assembly, molecular design, and microfluidic technologies to generate biologically relevant microenvironments to study and enable the implementation of biomolecules to address real-world challenges.
 Individually, microfluidics represents an enabling technology for small volume, high-throughput analyses, while control over molecular interactions in self-assembling polyelectrolyte systems can be used to examine the interplay between biomacromolecules and the intracellular environment.
 Together, these capabilities can be coupled to generate artificial organelle-like structures for use in applications ranging from biochemistry to biocatalysis, drug delivery, and biomedicine.

-The use of proteins in real-world applications such as vaccines, biocatalysis, and biosensors requires an understanding of how proteins interact with their environment.
+The use of proteins, viruses, and other biomolecules in real-world applications such as vaccines, biocatalysis, and biosensors requires an understanding of how these moieties interact with their environment.
 For instance, proteins within cells are functional at very high temperatures, while purified proteins typically require refrigeration in order to remain stable.
-We seek to use self-assembling biomimetic polymers to understand protein-protein interactions and recapitulate the stabilizing conditions found inside of living cells.
+We seek to use self-assembling biomimetic polymers to understand and recapitulate the stabilizing conditions found inside of living cells.
 This research will benefit from the use of high-throughput microfluidic assays and from the predictive power of molecular simulations and theoretical models.
-Our goal is to enhance the efficacy of proteins and enzymes for a variety of applications, including protein purification, protein-based therapeutics, and models for protein aggregation diseases such as Alzheimer’s.
+Our goal is to enhance the thermal stability of proteins and viruses for a variety of applications, including vaccines and therapeutics.

 Learn more at www.umass.edu/perry/